Tips of Choosing a Portable DVD player

 “Why can I play some DVDs, but not others?”
 Film studios use regional code protection in DVD technology to protect content and to control worldwide release dates, So the DVD player will only play the media that matches the region code of that player.
 All other media with other region codes won’t play at all.
 So you need to choose the right DVD player that can match your region code.

 Most of the DVD player can play over 4h, and charging for 6h.
-You can pay attention of the specification about the payback time before you place an order.
+You can pay attention to the specification about the payback time before you place an order.